 In this blog post, I am sharing with you my approach, and recommend you leverage it as you are developing your strategic plans.

 The Customer Success Performance Index™

-The visual below represents the eight (8) pillars that showed significant correlation with the preservation and expansion of the recurring revenue stream.
+The visual below represents the eight (8) pillars that showed a significant correlation with the preservation and expansion of the recurring revenue stream.

 - Alignment: Where is the Customer Success team fits in the organization and how does it influence (or not) the corporate’s processes and policies

 - Team: The services and capabilities your CS team provides